PKU-Alignment/omnisafe/benchmarks/on-policy/README.md

 - `pid_kp`: The proportional gain of the PID controller, determines how much the output responds to changes in the `ep_costs` signal.
 If the `pid_kp` is too large, the lagrangian multiplier will oscillate and the performance will be bad.
 If the `pid_kp` is too small, the lagrangian multiplier will update slowly and the performance will also be bad.
 - `pid_kd`: The derivative gain of the PID controller, determines how much the output responds to changes in the `ep_costs` signal.
 If the `pid_kd` is too large, the lagrangian multiplier may be too sensitive to noise or changes in the `ep_costs` signal, leading to instability or oscillations.
 If the `pid_kd` is too small, the lagrangian multiplier may not respond quickly or accurately enough to changes in the `ep_costs`.
 - `pid_ki`: The integral gain of the PID controller, determines the controller's ability to eliminate the steady-state error, by integrating the `ep_costs` signal over time.
-If the `pid_ki` is too large, the lagrangian multiplier may become too responsive to small errors.
+If the `pid_ki` is too large, the lagrangian multiplier may become too responsive to errors before.

 We have done some experiments to find relatively good `pid_kp`, `pid_ki`, and `pid_kd` for all environments, and we found that the following value is a good value for this hyperparameter.